ramancodians/smart_home/README.md

 The [hub](https://github.com/Introvertuous/smart_home/tree/master/hub) facilitates communications between these modules and the outside world.

-The [mobile application](https://github.com/Introvertuous/smart_home/tree/master/mobile) deals with module configuration, system interfacing, and acts as a module itself.
+The [mobile application](https://github.com/Introvertuous/smart_home/tree/master/mobile) deals with module configuration, simplistic system interfacing, and acts as a module itself.

 Lastly the [web application](https://github.com/Introvertuous/smart_home/tree/master/web) will act as an administration / commander center for the entire system.